 The Ultimate Handbook on Everything You Need to Know About Stainless Steel

 Stainless steel is one of the most common and popular finishes for handles and hardware.
-Whether you are looking for kitchen handles, entrance handles, knobs, levers, barn door tracks, or hardware, we have an extensive range of the best graded stainless-steel to suit whatever your needs.
+Whether you are looking for kitchen handles, entrance handles, knobs, levers, barn door tracks, or hardware, we have an extensive range of the best graded stainless steel to suit whatever your needs.

 Below is the ultimate guide to all things stainless steel:

 Along with 304-grade stainless steel, 316 is the second most common grade used for stainless steel handles.
 Just like 304, 316 is made up of the same properties with the biggest key difference being the material molybdenum.
 This grade holds about 2 – 3% of the element compared to 304 which holds zero.
-The benefits of this include withstanding locations that have a high exposure count of chloride, like the beach.
+The benefits include withstanding locations with a high exposure count of chloride, like the beach.
 Salt air is concentrated with chloride meaning those particles can cause corrosion.
 So, if you live anywhere near the beach, we suggest these handles for your home.